Avicity7/pyhelp/conditionals/README.md

     # Code to run when condition1 is true
 ```

 Using the context above, let's suppose that it *is* raining.
-We also suppose `takeTheBus()` to be functions that represent our activity respectively.
+We also suppose `takeTheBus()` to be a function that represent taking the bus.
 We'll likely do something like:

 ```python
 isRaining = true